Mister-Zeng/AI-Ask-Me/README.md

 Users should be able to:

+- A form for entering text prompts
+- Submitting the form sends the prompt to the OpenAI API
+- Create a container that display the entered prompt and the result response
+- Results are displayed in a list, sorted from newest to oldest
+- Able to delete the container
 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Enter the prompt to ask the artificial intelligence what to do
-- Create each a container that display the entered prompt and response
-- Container should be displayed in the order from new to old
-- Able to delete the container

 ### Screenshot